lneely/acme-denote/README.md

 Middle-click `Put` to write all metadata changes.
 This will rename files and, when possible, update front matter.

-### Sync
+### Get

-Sometimes it's necessary to update the Denote metadata from the filesystem.
-Middle-click `Sync` to do this.
+Reload all notes from disk, discarding any uncommitted changes in the 9P metadata.
+Middle-click `Get` to do this.
+This is useful when notes are modified outside of Acme or when you want to discard metadata changes.

 ## File Format